airshipit/airshipctl/docs/source/providers/cluster_api_openstack.md

 ### Floating IP

-A floating IP is automatically created and associated with the load balancer or controller node, however floating IP can also be specified explicitly by setting the `spec.apiServerLoadBalancerFlotingIP` of `OpenStackCluster` CRD.
+A floating IP is automatically created and associated with the load balancer or controller node, however floating IP can also be specified explicitly by setting the `spec.apiServerLoadBalancerFloatingIP` of `OpenStackCluster` CRD.

 Floating ip can be created using `openstack floating ip create <public network>` command.